 12. Evaluate the Training.
 Conduct an After Action Review (AAR) of the training.
-See FM 6-0 to learn more about AARS and particularly pages 16-8 and 16-9 of FM 6-0 for the AAR format.
+Consult FM 6-0, chapter 16 to learn more about AARs.
+See the attached AAR format.
 Use the lessons learned from the AAR to improve future training.